LIPEKT/QRCodeOffline/README.md

 │   └── logo.png
 └── README.md

-Note: This can also be directly downloaded from [My public GitHub repository](https://github.com/LIPEKT/QRCodeOffline).
+Note: This can also be directly downloaded from my public [GitHub repository](https://github.com/LIPEKT/QRCodeOffline).

 ---